noahari/VascalCompiler/README.md

 - cd into src/com and javac *.java

-- cd back out to src and run com.Parser
+- cd back out to src and run com.Parser with appropriate flags

+-

 - The default test file is now ult.txt (ultimate.vas).
 Like previous versions, all you need to do to add test files is add them to the directory src/com/LanguageResources and type their name in as arguments to running com.Parser
-(e.g. "java com.Parser simple.txt" would Parse a file called simple.txt in the LanguageResources folder).
+(e.g. "java com.Parser simple.txt" would Parse a file called simple.txt in the LanguageResources folder, adding the only currently implemented flag -t allows you to print stack traces as well: java com.Parser simple.txt -t, or java com.Parser -t will trace the default file).

 - This can now be run in intelliJ without changing code pointing to paths.